-On REN's website, within the area identified as "Investors", we find a tab for "Corporate governance and structure", within which, in turn, there is a tab called "General Meeting", where we find the notice of meeting, the proposed resolutions and the minutes of the General Meetina.
+On REN's website, within the area identified as "Investors", we find a tab for "Corporate governance and structure", within which, in turn, there is a tab called "General Meeting", where we find the notice of meeting, the proposed resolutions and the minutes of the General Meeting.

 V.65.
-Place where a historic record is made available with all the resolutions adopted meetings, going back a minimum of five years.
+Place where a historic record is made available with all the resolutions adopted at the company's General Meetings, the represented share capital and voting results for the previous three years